Deer Lake (British Columbia)

 Deer Lake is a lake in central Burnaby, British Columbia, Canada.
-Deer Lake is home to a wide variety of flora and fauna and features a number of walking trails.
+It is home to a wide variety of flora and fauna and features a number of walking trails.
 These trails connect the lake and its surrounding forests and fields to a number of amenities, including a boat launch, picnic sites, a playground, washrooms, the Burnaby Art Gallery, Shadbolt Centre for the Arts, Burnaby Village Museum, and Century Gardens, as well as the surrounding community and long trails for walking.

+Artist residencies are operated by the City of Burnaby out of heritage properties on and near the lake.

 Culture

-The north side of Deer Lake Park, with Deer Lake at its centre, is home to several Arts and Culture destinations.
-The Burnaby Art Gallery, housed at Ceperley Mansion, provides access to historical and contemporary art, cares for and manages the City of Burnaby Permanent Art Collection.
-The Shadbolt Centre for the Arts is multi-purpose community arts facility provides public exhibitions, performances, festivals, and arts classes year-round.
-As well, concerts and festivals are held in the park immediately south of Shadbolt Centre.
+The north side of Deer Lake Park, with Deer Lake at its centre, is home to several municipally run arts and culture destinations.
+The Burnaby Art Gallery, housed within Fairacres Mansion, exhibits historical and contemporary art and cares for the City of Burnaby Permanent Art Collection.
+The Shadbolt Centre for the Arts is a multi-purpose community arts facility providing public exhibits, performances, festivals, and arts classes year-round.
+Major concerts and festivals are held in the park immediately south of Shadbolt Centre.
 Burnaby Village Museum contains a combination of heritage and replica buildings depicting life in the region in the 1920s, and includes the vintage C. W. Parker Carousel.

+There are several works of public art in the park, including sculpture by Thomas Cannell, Bodo Pfeifer, Nathan Lee, and Keith Rice-Jones.